cisnlp/Language-Mixing/README.md

 The dataset was introduced in our EMNLP 2025 paper:
 ➡️ [*Language Mixing in Reasoning Language Models: Patterns, Impact, and Internal Causes*](https://arxiv.org/abs/2505.14815)

-The companion code for reproducing our analyses is available in this repository:  👉 [Language-Mixing (coming soon)](https://github.com/boschresearch/Language-Mixing)
+The companion code for reproducing our analyses is available in this repository:  👉 [Language-Mixing](https://github.com/boschresearch/Language-Mixing).
+You can also find our dataset on [HuggingFace](https://huggingface.co/datasets/mingyang26/knights-and-knaves-multilingual).

 ## 📂 Dataset Structure